SnorzMorz/Individual-Capstone-Project/README.md

 #### Informational Tooltips
-The fundemetal Metrics section has infoamtion ltooltips decribing each metric.
+The fundamental Metrics section has informational tooltips describing each metric.
 This is especially useful for new investors.

 <div id="image" align="center">
 <img src="images/tooltips.gif" alt="Tooltips">